elabftw/elabdoc/doc/user-guide.rst

 Creating an account
 ~~~~~~~~~~~~~~~~~~~
-New users need to register an account on the register page, accessible from the login page.
-They need to choose a team from the list.
+New users need to register an account on the register page (`/register.php`), accessible from the login page.
+They need to select a team from the list.

 By default, newly created accounts are disabled.
 The admin of the team needs to validate them by going into the admin panel and activate new users.

 Experiments
 -----------
-Once logged in, you can create an experiment by pressing 'c' or clicking the «Create new» button.
+Once logged in, you can create an experiment by clicking the «Create» button on the top right of the screen.
 You will be presented with an «edition» page (you can see 'mode=edit' in the URL; the two other modes being 'view' and 'show').

 Templates
 ~~~~~~~~~